Updated on June 10, 2021

 Treatment of Oral Cancer

 Oral cancer is treated by a team of doctors and health professionals which include the ENT surgeon, Dentist, Maxillo-Facial surgeon, Speech Therapist and Oncologist.
-Treatment may involve:
+Treatment options may involve

 If you think you may be suffering from any medical condition, you should seek immediate medical attention from your doctor or other professional healthcare providers.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information on this website.